 Ted Holland, in his fine B Western Actors Encyclopedia sums up Rocky's appeal: "If I ever have to face a gang of muggers in a dark alley, I don't want Hulk Hogan or Smokin' Joe Frasier by my side, I want Rocky Lane."

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Allan Lane: http://us.imdb.com/name/nm0485226/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Allan Lane: https://www.imdb.com/name/nm0485226/

-Jim Tipton's Find A Grave website has a picture of the grave marker for Harry L. Albershart (Allan Lane) at Inglewood Park Cemetery, Inglewood, California, and the marker shows a birth year of 1909: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=3824
+Find A Grave website has a picture of the grave marker for Harry L. Albershart (Allan Lane) at Inglewood Park Cemetery, Inglewood, California, and the marker shows a birth year of 1909: https://www.findagrave.com/memorial/3824/allan-l-lane

 The Images Journal website has a section devoted to the cliffhanger, and one of these is THE TIGER WOMAN with Linda Stirling and Lane: http://www.imagesjournal.com/issue04/infocus/tigerwoman.htm

-Dave Smith has a website on 'Hoosiers' (actors and actresses born in Indiana), but the site was not working as of June, 2021: http://www.whenmoviesweremovies.com/
+Dave Smith had a website on 'Hoosiers' (Lane and other actors and actresses born in Indiana), but the site was not working as of June, 2021: http://www.whenmoviesweremovies.com/

-Jim Tipton's Find A Grave website has a picture of the grave marker for Eddy Waller and his wife Doris at Forest Lawn - Hollywood Hills: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=6687
+Find A Grave website has a picture of the grave marker for Eddy Waller and his wife Doris at Forest Lawn - Hollywood Hills: https://www.findagrave.com/memorial/6687/eddy-waller

 Circa early 1990s, there were stories about a William Donald Ferrell being Allan 'Rocky' Lane.
 That claim was debunked years ago, but occasionally, someone sends an e-mail asking if Ferrell was 'Rocky' Lane.
-Sometime in the mid to late 1980s, the 59 year old Ferrell passed away in Florida.
-He's interred in Kentucky, and a local newspaper reporter mentions that his marker reads William Donald Ferrell and below that, Alan 'Rocky' Lane.
+In 1982, the 59 year old Ferrell passed away in Florida.
+He's interred in Kentucky, and a local newspaper reporter mentioned that his marker reads William Donald Ferrell and below that, Alan 'Rocky' Lane.
 Western Kentucky University has South Central Kentucky Genealogical Society's quarterly newsletters with more on Ferrell.
 Download these pdf files: